-Both credit unions and banks provide consumers with financial services and products, but there are many distinctions between the two.
-The primary credit union difference lies at its core.
+Both credit unions and banks provide consumers with financial services and products.
+However, there are many distinctions between the two.
+The primary difference lies at its core.

 In 1934, President Franklin D. Roosevelt signed the Federal Credit Union Act into law.

-Today, the credit union movement continues to thrive and is backed by the “full faith and credit of the United States Government.”
+Today, the movement continues to thrive and is backed by the “full faith and credit of the United States Government.”
 Together, credits unions serve over 103 million members and always keep the member as their top priority.

-Here at MONEY Federal Credit Union, we’re proud to join the thousands of institutions committed to the credit union mission.
+Here, we’re proud to join the thousands of institutions committed to the credit union mission.
 As a member-owned cooperative, our only objective is your success.

 We hope that answered your question of what is a credit union?
 Be a part of history by calling, clicking, or stopping by Money FCU today to experience the credit union difference – it’s where you belong.